Charlottesville is the statewide headquarters of Virginia Organizing and also has an active local chapter.

 - Attending a meeting with Congressman Garrett’s aide to urge him to protect health care through the ACA and Medicaid.
 (Although he promised to meet personally with us, he failed to show up.)

-- Making a presentation at a local church to tell about Virginia Organizing.
+- Making a presentation at a local church to talk about Virginia Organizing.

 - Presenting a workshop about community organizing to international students at UVa.

-- Facilitating a forum featuring candidates for Charlottesville’s Commonwealth’s
+- Facilitating a forum, featuring candidates for Charlottesville’s Commonwealth’s Attorney, focused on mass incarceration.

 - Conducting a round-table to discuss women’s issues that largely impact African-American women.